Molten Cloud platform delivery guide

 PathwayRevenue ModelAvails FormatBest For

-Prime Video Direct (PVD)Rev-share (TVOD/AVOD) — typically 50% netSelf-service dashboard + MEF templateIndie distributors, small catalogs (1-50 titles)
+Prime Video Direct (PVD)Rev-share (TVOD/AVOD), typically 50% netSelf-service dashboard + EMA templateIndie distributors, small catalogs (1-50 titles)

-Prime Video ChannelsSubscription rev-share via branded channelChannel-specific feed + Amazon CDFAggregators, niche content brands with 50+ titles
+Prime Video ChannelsSubscription rev-share via branded channelChannel-specific feed + MEC metadataAggregators, niche content brands with 200+ standalone titles or 50+ seasons (18-month minimum)

-Licensed ContentLicense fee (fixed) or MG + rev-shareDirect negotiation, MEF avails, Backlot deliveryEstablished distributors, premium titles
+Licensed ContentLicense fee (fixed) or MG + rev-shareDirect negotiation, EMA avails, Slate deliveryEstablished distributors, premium titles

 Most independent distributors start with Prime Video Direct for its self-service onboarding.
 As catalogs grow and track records develop, distributors may receive invitations for licensed deals or channel partnerships.
-Molten Cloud generates avails in the correct format for each pathway — PVD self-service, channel feeds, or licensed content MEF templates — from the same underlying rights data.
+Molten Cloud generates avails in the correct format for each pathway, PVD self-service, channel feeds, or licensed content EMA templates, from the same underlying rights data.

-Amazon's avails format — the Media Exchange Format (MEF) — is a structured spreadsheet that defines what content is available, in which territories, at what price, and during which windows.
-The MEF template is one of the most detailed avails formats in the industry.
+Amazon's avails format is the EMA template from the Entertainment Merchants Association, a structured spreadsheet that defines what content is available, in which territories, at what price, and during which windows.
+The EMA template is one of the most detailed avails formats in the industry.

 FieldDescriptionCommon Errors